Updated 18/12/2025

-Many couples decide it’s best to enter into an agreement to take care of their assets during divorce, which is when a prenuptial agreement (prenup) can be drawn up.
+Many couples decide it’s best to enter into an agreement to manage their assets during divorce, which is when a prenuptial agreement (prenup) can be drawn up.

-However, specific requirements would need to be met in a prenuptial agreement under the Law Commission’s recommendations for it to become legally binding.
+However, specific requirements must be met in a prenuptial agreement under the Law Commission’s recommendations for it to become legally binding.

 These requirements include, but are not limited to: